mbensmida/sphinx-poc/docs/Manage-Sites.rst

 5. Complete editing the selected web content by clicking Save or Save & Close.

 .. note:: When you click |Edit Document1|, the web content will be auto-locked for your editing.
 After finishing, the content is back to the unlock status.
-You can manage "Locks" in the :ref:`Unlocking a node <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithRepository.Locks.LockingNode>` section.
+You can manage "Locks" in the :ref:`Unlocking a node <WorkingWithRepository.Locks>` section.

 .. _PublishWebContent: